sulingjie/sulingjie.github.io/_pages/about.md

 News
 ======

-* Aug.
-2: Arrived in Minnesota.
+* Our paper on imbalance handling methods in biomedical binary classification is now available on [arXiv](https://arxiv.org/pdf/2605.14147).
+In this work, we systematically evaluate commonly used strategies for handling class imbalance in biomedical binary classification tasks.
 * Won first place in the UMN Health Data Competition.
+Our team worked on a health data analytics problem and received first place in the competition.
 [Announcement](https://carlsonschool.umn.edu/health-data-competition)
-* Our paper on imbalance handling methods in biomedical binary classification is available on [arXiv](https://arxiv.org/pdf/2605.14147).
+* Aug.
+2: Arrived in Minnesota.
+I began my Ph.D. journey in Computer Science at the University of Minnesota Twin Cities.